Poland's rights commissioner on faultlines of divided country

 “There are people who could do something, but for a variety of reasons they don’t, they are afraid or feel constrained,” he said.

-One case Bodnar points to as evidence of PiS pressure on non-governmental institutions is a spat last month between the Justice Ministry and a foundation popularising the study of law.
+One case Bodnar points to as evidence of PiS pressure on non-governmental institutions is a spat last month between the Justice Ministry and a foundation popularizing the study of law.

 The foundation accused PiS of circumventing parliamentary procedure, the constitution and international standards to adopt new criminal rules as part of the government’s “tough-on-crime” policy.
 In response, the ministry threatened to sue its members.